 Roman chamomile is available as dried flowers in bulk, tea, tinctures, and in creams and ointments.

 How to Take It

-Scientists haven’t studied Roman chamomile in children.
-Herbal practitioners may suggest a dose similar to German chamomile, 1 - 2 oz. of tea per day.
+Scientists have not studied Roman chamomile in children.
 Talk to your doctor to find the right dose before giving Roman chamomile to a child.

-- Cream/Ointment: Apply cream or ointment containing 3 - 10% chamomile content.
+- Cream/Ointment: Apply cream or ointment containing 3 to 10% chamomile content.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

 Chamomile may make asthma worse, so people with asthma should not take it.

 Pregnant women should avoid chamomile because of the risk of miscarriage.